 This page will be updated as the situation develops.
 Further announcements will be sent to the primary contact of each grant as they become available.
-Please note: all guidance is UK Aid Direct specific and is not indicative of a Department for International Development (DFID)-wide approach.
-This may not be applied or replicated on other DFID programmes.
+Please note: all guidance is UK Aid Direct specific and is not indicative of a Foreign, Commonwealth & Development Office (FCDO) -wide approach.
+This may not be applied or replicated on other FCDO programmes.

 We recognise that many organisations and projects will be seriously impacted by the COVID-19 outbreak and appreciate that the situation varies by context and will continue to evolve over the coming months.
 We are committed to supporting UK Aid Direct grant holders and projects during this difficult time.